sony/model_optimization/model_compression_toolkit/data_generation/README.md

 # Data Generation Library for Model Compression Toolkit (MCT)

-The Data Generation Library for the Model Compression Toolkit (MCT) is a powerful Python package designed to facilitate the generation of synthetic data.
-This library leverages the statistics stored in the model's batch normalization (BatchNorm) layers to create synthetic data that faithfully represent the model's training data characteristics.
-This generated data is valuable for various compression tasks where representative data of the model's training set is needed, such as quantization and pruning.
+The Data Generation Library for the Model Compression Toolkit (MCT) is a powerful Python package designed to generate synthetic data.
+This library supports both PyTorch and Keras.

+The effectiveness of Post-Training Quantization (PTQ) depends on the availability of high-quality representative data.
+However, practical scenarios often limit access to such data due to privacy or security concerns.
+Zero-Shot Quantization (ZSQ) provides an alternative by enabling PTQ with synthetic data.
+We leverage the statistics stored in batch normalization (BN) layers within pre-trained models to generate synthetic data that faithfully represents the model's training data characteristics.

 ## Key Features

-- **Synthetic Data Generation**: Generate synthetic data based on the statistics from the model's BatchNorm layers.
+- **Synthetic Data Generation**: Generate synthetic data based on the statistics from the model's BN layers.
 - **Complementary to Compression Tasks**: Use the generated data to improve various compression tasks, including quantization and pruning of neural networks.
 - **User-Friendly Interface**: The library provides easy-to-use functions, making data generation seamless and accessible to researchers, developers, and engineers.
 - **Integrates with MCT**: The Data Generation Library seamlessly integrates with the Model Compression Toolkit, enhancing its capabilities for neural network optimization and deployment.